sentclose/sentc-docs/docs/guide/e2ee/file.md

 - or `https://your_url.com/abc_123/0/false`
 - or `https://your_url.com/abc_123/1/true`

-Just extract the values and call the sentc api to register the file part, so sentc can download the file.
+Extract the values and call the sentc api to register the file part, so sentc can download the file.
 In the example above:
 - `https://api.sentc.com/api/v1/file/part/abc_123/0/false/<user_id>`
 - and `https://api.sentc.com/api/v1/file/part/abc_123/1/true/<user_id>`

-### After calling the sentc api you will get back the file part id
+### After calling the sentc api, you will get back the file part id

 This id is used to fetch and delete a part.
 Please store the id or rename your file part to this id.

-Return the success result as json to the sdk: `{"status":true,"result":"Success"}`.
+Return the success result as JSON to the sdk: `{"status":true,"result":"Success"}`.

 ### Alternative workflow